DIY Turmeric Yogurt Mask for Brightening: Complete Guide

 What type of yogurt is best for a turmeric brightening mask?

 Plain, full-fat yogurt works best.
-The lactic acid gently exfoliates while the fat content provides moisture and helps the mask adhere to skin.
+The lactic acid gently exfoliates while the fat content provides moisture and helps the mask stick to skin.

 Greek yogurt offers thicker consistency that stays on your face better during the 10–15 minute application.

-Avoid flavored yogurts with added sugars—they can feed bacteria and potentially worsen skin issues.
+Avoid flavored yogurts with added sugars — they can feed bacteria and may worsen skin issues.
 Check labels for "live active cultures."

 How often should I use a turmeric yogurt mask?